Skip to content

 Introduction

-Common Fate uses a policy-as-code to govern the various decision points around granting access to entitlements.
+Common Fate uses policy-as-code to govern the various decision points around granting access to entitlements.
 Common Fate policies are written using the open-source policy language Cedar.
 Writing Cedar policies is similar to writing software code: you can test and review changes using your existing tools like Terrafom and GitHub.

 We recommend using the Cedar Language Guide in conjunction with our guide below.
 Cedar policies are structured with four main components: